Skip to main content

 Home Safety Assessment

-A home safety assessment by a healthcare professional is particularly valuable when there are questions or concerns regarding a patient’s/client’s ability to safely navigate their home environment physically and/or cognitively, with sufficient safety awareness to minimize risk of injury.
-Observing an individual operating within their home environment provides a more holistic picture of their functional abilities than can be gleaned solely from a more controlled clinical setting.
+A home safety assessment by a healthcare professional is particularly valuable when there are questions or concerns regarding an individual’s ability to safely navigate their home environment physically or cognitively, with sufficient safety awareness to minimize risk of injury.
+Observing an individual operating within their home environment provides a more holistic picture of their functional abilities than can be gleaned solely within a more controlled clinical setting.

 (Recommendations for addressing specific safety deficits or potential hazards are discussed later in this course.)